sveltejs/svelte/site/content/docs/03-template-syntax.md

 <!-- App.svelte -->
 <!-- the `let:itemData={thing}` directive makes the value that `FancyList` pases as the `itemData` prop
-     available to the slot template as the `thing` variable -->
+     available to the slot template as a variable called `thing` -->
 <FancyList {items} let:itemData={thing}>
 	<div>{thing.text}</div>
 </FancyList>